NielsLiisberg/ILEcurl/README.md

 have to escape the input

 #### input data
 Like the result it is transferred in UTF-8 and converted by the prototype.
-The contents type ( form, json, XML etc) can be used however you need to set the `Content-type`  accordingly
+The contents type ( form, json, XML etc) can be used however you need to set the `Content-type`  accordingly.

-for more information about cURL parameters please read:
+For more information about cURL parameters please read:

 https://curl.haxx.se/docs/manpage.html

 ### Release
-To install the release, run:
+To install the binary release, run:
 ```
 CRTLIB ILECURL
 CPYFRMSTMF FROMSTMF('./release/release.savf') TOMBR('/QSYS.lib/ILECURL.lib/RELEASE.FILE') MBROPT(*REPLACE) CVTDTA(*NONE)